SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 );
 SELECT * FROM "AIS_DEMO"."V_MOTION_STATS_2" ORDER BY "TS" ASC;
 ```
-The second view above adds "TOTAL_DISTANCE", "TOTAL_TIMESPAN", and "SPEED_M/S".
+The second view above adds `TOTAL_DISTANCE`, `TOTAL_TIMESPAN`, and `SPEED_M/S`.
 Looking at line 11 we see that the ship has travelled 2714 meter in 690 seconds, running with a current speed of 3.345 m/sec.

 ![](images/step2.png)